melaniebrgr/learning-computer-science/05-system-design/02-frontend/02-service-workers/02-service-workers-and-msw.md

 > A single service worker can control many pages.
 Each time a page within your scope is loaded, the service worker is installed against that page and operates on it.
 Bear in mind therefore that you need to be careful with global variables in the service worker script: each page doesn't get its own unique worker.
 (3)

-The Service Worker's has a cache storage API that is a global object on the service worker that allows the storage of assets delivered by responses keyed by their requests.
+The Service Worker has a cache storage API that is a global object on the service worker that allows the storage of assets delivered by responses keyed by their requests.
 Items in "Cache storage" can be inspected with devtools.

 ## [Mock service worker](https://mswjs.io/docs/quick-start) (MSW)